 Foundation for Senior Early Childhood Code: EAR Description: Students will engage in a variety of learning experiences related to child development and care.
 The focus is on developing the students to be able to care and conduct engaging and educational learning experiences with children under 5.
-Prerequisites: None Learning Experiences: Pregnancy and the development of the baby, basic human reproduction, contraception Child development; areas and stages of development and the factors which influence these Physical development; factors effecting the growth and development of children including food, physical activity and activities to encourage children to reach their full potential Fine and gross motor development of children and factors that influence these Play; types of play and its importance Features of good play items and toys and their value to childhood development Designing and constructing a handmade toy or play item for children under 5 Developing numeracy and literacy activities suitable for young children including sensory play activities in play dough, water and sand play Experiencing and investigating creative and practical craft activities for young children which a sole safety and the issues surrounding providing physically and mentally safe environments for children Current issues in early childhood including: The impact of television, technology and games on the development of children Obesity in young children Obesity in young children Immunisation debate Assessment: Practical performances - Picture book reading task including prop construction.
+Prerequisites: None Learning Experiences: Pregnancy and the development of the baby, basic human reproduction, contraception Child development; areas and stages of development and the factors which influence these Physical development; factors effecting the growth and development of children including food, physical activity and activities to encourage children to reach their full potential Fine and gross motor development of children and factors that influence these Play; types of play and its importance Features of good play items and toys and their value to childhood development Designing and constructing a handmade toy or play item for children under 5 Developing numeracy and literacy activities suitable for young children including sensory play activities in play dough, water and sand play Experiencing and investigating creative and practical craft activities for young children Picture book reading and investigation into the importance of reading Producing a story/picture book suitable for children under 5 Childhood safety and the issues surrounding providing physically and mentally safe environments for children Current issues in early childhood including: The impact of television, technology and games on the development of children Advertising and young children Obesity in young children Immunisation debate Visits to childcare facilities and/or the primary school Assessment: Practical performances - Picture book reading task including prop construction.
 Designing and producing a practical craft/education activity.
 Both conducted with groups of small of children.
 Written investigations - Development of young children and producing a suitable toy/game for the chosen age group.
 In-depth study into the current issues in early childhood including: obesity, the impact of technology, television and gaming on young children, immunisation etc. Theory test Career Pathways: Careers with children including childcare assistant, group leader, child-care director, education including primary school teacher, nanny/au pair, child care cook/nutritionist, after school care co-ordinator, baby sitter, community services, child care worker on cruise ship or holiday parks etc., specialisations in other professions e.g. medical, educating and working with people with special needs, parent or care giver